Home • 09/25/2024

-How to Make Flowers Last Longer: 5 Tips
+How Do You Make Flowers Last Longer?
+7 Tips

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 A bouquet is a lovely gift to receive.
 They are a gorgeous physical representation of one’s love, but sadly, they can fade rather fast.
-Flowers cannot continue to grow without their roots — water is often not enough to keep them thriving.
+Flowers cannot continue to grow without their roots, and water is often not enough to keep them thriving.
 So what are the best tips on how to make flowers last longer?

 1. Clean the Vase